Ukrainians deal with ‘double crisis’ of war and threat of disease

 Power, who spent time at the Poland-Ukraine border this weekend, said Monday that as many as 5 million refugees could flee Ukraine in coming weeks.

-Humanitarian and health groups also had not anticipated an invasion from multiple directions, rather than concentrated on the country’s eastern border, where they had propositioned emergency supplies, said Simon Panek, CEO of People in Need, a humanitarian organization working to deliver aid.
+Humanitarian and health groups also had not anticipated an invasion from multiple directions, rather than concentrated on the country’s eastern border, where they had propositioned emergency supplies, said Simon Pánek, CEO of People in Need, a humanitarian organization working to deliver aid.

-“Until a few days before the war started, my colleagues and I didn’t talk about the possibility that there would be a direct offensive on Kyiv from the north, for example,” Panek said in an interview from Prague, where he is based.
-“What we need most is safe transport to central and eastern Ukraine, but no one from outside can provide it,” Panek added, saying his group had sent five trucks filled with supplies on Sunday and had planned to send more aid on Tuesday.
+“Until a few days before the war started, my colleagues and I didn’t talk about the possibility that there would be a direct offensive on Kyiv from the north, for example,” Pánek said in an interview from Prague, where he is based.
+“What we need most is safe transport to central and eastern Ukraine, but no one from outside can provide it,” Pánek added, saying his group had sent five trucks filled with supplies on Sunday and had planned to send more aid on Tuesday.

 Meanwhile, the accelerating Russian military campaign has posed mounting challenges, with explosions across Ukraine’s major cities and more military forces pouring into the country.